 24 hour nursing cover is provided at the school and there are regular visits to the campus by a doctor.
 The school also has a programme of regular health checks.
 If there is any cause for concern regarding a student's health, a report is sent to the parent or guardian.
-You are also welcome to enquire about your child's health by directly contacting the Head Nurse, Khun Marisa Wongmanachot, (marisaw@bisphuket.ac.th).
+You are also welcome to enquire about your child's health by directly contacting the Head Nurse, Khun Chitchanok Changward (Goi), (chitchanokc@bisphuket.ac.th).